FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/the-courier-evening-telegraph/2020-03-04-the-courier-evening-telegraph.md

 ---
 layout: post
-title: The Courier &#124; 4 March 2020
+title: "The Courier / Evening Telegraph &#124; 4 March 2020"
-maintitle: The Courier
+maintitle: "The Courier / Evening Telegraph"
 subtitle: Opportunity Knocks for Angus singer as he gets set to roll back the years at Webster Theatre charity concert by Graeme Strachan
 description: Opportunity Knocks for Angus singer as he gets set to roll back the years at Webster Theatre charity concert by Graeme Strachan
 post_description: Opportunity Knocks for Angus singer as he gets set to roll back the years at Webster Theatre charity concert by Graeme Strachan
-categories: [Newspapers, The-Courier, OnThisDay4March]
+categories: [Newspapers, The-Courier, Popular-Culture, OnThisDay4March]
 last_modified_at: 3 March 2024
 ---